openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 some applications are not part of the OpenStack project per se and therefore do not apply (exceptionally, Ceph applications do use this method).

-See :ref:`Perform the upgrade <perform_the_upgrade>` on the :doc:`OpenStack
-Upgrade <upgrade-openstack>` page for more details on cloud archive releases and how they are used when upgrading OpenStack.
+See :ref:`cg:perform_the_upgrade` in the Charm Guide for more details on cloud archive releases and how they are used when upgrading OpenStack.

 .. important::